-Consequences to inappropriate behaviour may include classroom teacher-based options or a referral to our Better Choice Room.
-Classroom based consequences could include sitting in a designated area outside during recess for a time out, walking and talking with a staff member and/or meeting with our School Intervention Worker or a member of the Admin Team.
+Consequences to inappropriate behaviour may include classroom teacher-based options or a referral to our ESS team, Better Choice Room.
+Classroom based consequences could include sitting in a designated area outside during recess for a time out, walking and talking with a staff member, and/or meeting with our school's administration team.

 The purpose of a referral to The Better Choices Room is to: teach students to accept logical consequences for their actions; to give them time to evaluate their behaviour; and to involve students actively in finding positive alternatives to their actions.
 A teacher may send a child to the Better Choices Room classroom for a time out if necessary.
 Parents will be made aware of a referral.
-A form will be sent home to be signed and returned.
+For a major offense, as per Policy 703, the child may serve a Suspension of between 1 to 5 days.
+Parents will be notified by phone.
+Each case is examined on an individual need's basis, in keeping with Policy 703.
+After which, the child will be permitted to return to school.
+Parent(s) must meet the Principal and/or Vice-Principal prior to readmission after an Out of School Suspension.